Inside Lifetime's Harry & Meghan: A Royal Romance: 8 Things That Are True (and 5 That Aren’t!)

 True: One of Their First Dates Was a Trip to Botswana

 Unlike what was depicted in the movie, Meghan didn’t spend three days waiting for Harry to call her.
-In real-life, Meghan and Harry’s first date was quickly followed by two back-to-back dates in London, so he was already on speed-dial by that point!
+In real life, Meghan and Harry’s first date was quickly followed by two back-to-back dates in London, so he was already on speed-dial by that point!
 But after those initial dates, they did travel together to Botswana.
 “It was I think about three, maybe four weeks later that I managed to persuade her to come and join me in Botswana,” Harry said of their whirlwind romance.
 “And we camped out with each other under the stars.
 She came and joined me for five days out there, which was absolutely fantastic.
 So then we were really by ourselves, which was crucial to me to make sure that we had a chance to know each other.”

 False: Will and Kate Cautioned Harry About Dating Meghan